jqueuniet/netbox-go/apiv4_2/docs/ModuleRequest.md

 ### NewModuleRequest

-`func NewModuleRequest(device BriefDeviceRequest, moduleBay NestedModuleBayRequest, moduleType BriefModuleTypeRequest, ) *ModuleRequest`
+`func NewModuleRequest(device BriefInterfaceRequestDevice, moduleBay NestedModuleBayRequest, moduleType ModuleRequestModuleType, ) *ModuleRequest`

 NewModuleRequest instantiates a new ModuleRequest object This constructor will assign default values to properties that have it defined,